Autism Meltdown: Here’s What Every Autism Parent or Teacher Needs to Know About Meltdowns

 How long does an autistic meltdown last?

-A meltdown can last anywhere from just ten minutes to an hour or longer.
-How long a meltdown lasts depends on factors such as the triggers, the situation, the activity, the surrounding environment, and the people involved.
+A sensory or cognitive meltdown can last anywhere from just ten minutes to an hour, or even longer.
+How long a meltdown lasts depends on factors such as the triggers, the situation, the activity, the surrounding environment, previous stimuli and stressors, and the people involved.

 If you’re with someone who is experiencing a meltdown, keeping yourself calm and removing further triggers are two ways you can help reduce the duration of the meltdown.

-What to do when an autistic person has a meltdown
+What to do when an autistic student or child has a meltdown

-Someone who is overwhelmed or overloaded doesn’t need your judgment or discipline, they need your care and compassion.
-When a person with autism is having a meltdown, you should:
+A child who is overwhelmed or overloaded by stimuli doesn’t need your judgment or discipline, they need your care and compassion.
+When a kids with autism is having a meltdown, you should:

-Imagine yourself in their shoes.
+Try to Imagine yourself in the shoes of the child who is having a meltdown.
 Think about how you would feel and react if you were overwhelmed.

 How do you calm an autistic child during a meltdown?